-Here’s a few videos to help you understand how leveling a concrete floor is done and why it’s so important.
-After you watch the leveling a concrete floor video, call (480) 418-1635 or E-mail.
+Here are a few videos to help you understand how leveling a concrete floor is done and why it’s so important.
+After you watch the leveling a concrete floor video, call (480) 659-3199 or E-mail.
 I’ll be glad to answer your questions or set up an on-site visit to discuss how our leveling a concrete floor process can benefit you.

 Why should leveling a concrete floor be such an important part of a flooring installation?
 Leveling a concrete floor is an intregal part of this process, and is important when low lying areas are found in your concrete sub floor.
 All your large format flooring such as tile, stone, wood, laminate, etc. can now be installed with professional results.
 Manufacturer’s are quick to deny a claim on flooring unless you have planned on leveling a concrete floor.
 With leveling a concrete floor, you can now be assured that your homes value has been maximized.